 Functionally, CNT's and McData's approaches to partitioning are very similar, especially when compared to Cisco's VSANs, says Nancy Hurley, senior analyst at Milford, MA-based Enterprise Storage Group.
 They both give "a [higher] level of isolation than a software-induced partition."

 One difference between the CNT and McData products, says Michael Maxey, product marketing manager for McData's director line of business, is the i10K's dynamic resource movement capability, which lets you move ports in and out of a partition.
-For example,
+For example, he says, ports assigned to a host during the day can be moved to a tape environment at night for faster backup processing.

 Meanwhile, Cisco's MDS switch supports partitioning with its virtual storage area network (VSAN) technology but, according to Hurley, VSANs are software-based and if there's a failure "it may affect other parts of the fabric."